-History has also moved forward aggressively to digitise some of its major journals.
-This has taken the form of the History Cooperative, a consortium of the University of Illinois Press, the National Academies Press and twelve historical journals to publish online versions.
-The group includes the the Journal of American History and the William and Mary Quarterly, two of the preeminent journals in the field.
-The project thus provides an ongoing digital publication opportunity in the field.
-Together with the remarkable Mellon Foundation initiated JSTOR digital archive of the back files of many of the major historical journals, it means that there is also a tremendous, accessible and searchable body of digital journal information in the field.
-I will comment shortly on the implications of digital publication, but I want here simply to note the extent to which the content of historical American information is currently available.
-This is supplemented at present by the recent online version of the American National Biography, the American equivalent of the British Dictionary of National Biography, which is now available online, and which is a living publication, adding more than five hundred biographies a year and soon to add both image and sound to its biographies.
+History has also moved forward aggressively to digitize some of its major journals, through the creation of the History Cooperative, a consortium of the University of Illinois Press, the National Academies Press and 12 historical journals to publish online versions.

+The group includes the The American Historical Review, The Journal of American History and The William and Mary Quarterly, and others of the preeminent journals in the field.
+The project thus provides an ongoing digital publication opportunity in the field, and, together with the remarkable Mellon Foundation-initiated JSTOR digital archive of the back files of many of the major historical journals, it means that there is also a tremendous, accessible and searchable body of digital journal information in the field.
+I will comment shortly on the implications of digital publication, but I want here simply to note the extent to which the content of historical information is currently available.
+It is supplemented at the present by the recent online version of the American National Biography, a living publication, adding more than 500 biographies a year and soon to add both image and sound to its biographies.

-The digital history field has recently been stimulated by the remarkable Center for History and the New Media at George Mason University, which was founded in 1994.
-Under the leadership of American historian Roy Rosenzweig (and with a superb staff of technologically adept historians as well as technologists), the Center aims to use
+The digital history field has recently been stimulated by the remarkable Center for History and the New Media at George Mason University, founded in 1994.
+Under the leadership of American historian Roy Rosenzweig (and with a superb staff of technologically adept historians as well as technologists), the Center aims to use:

-... digital media and computer technology to change the ways that people - scholars, students, and the general public - learn about and use the past.
+. . . digital media and computer technology to change the ways that people- scholars, students, and the general public- learn about and use the past.
 We do that by bringing together the most exciting and innovative digital media with the latest and best historical scholarship.
-We believe that serious scholarship and cutting edge multimedia can be combined to promote an inclusive and democratic understanding of the past as well as a broad historical literacy that fosters deep understanding of the most complex issues about the past and present.
+We believe that serious scholarship and cutting edge multimedia can be combined to promote an inclusive and democratic understanding of the past as well as a broad historical literacy that fosters deep understanding of the most complex issues about the past and present."